arpannln/ReactNative/README.md

 # Functionality
   * Users can choose if they want a random GIF or one filtered by topic
-  * Users can then search for particular topiced GIFs
+  * Users can then search for particular themed GIFs

 # PreDiving Readings I found useful
 (Note that I was quite comfortable with React.js)